JiacongSun/spikehdc/README.md

 `Quiroga_read.py` can be used for plotting signals.
 It has the following parameters:

 *time_to_plot*: [float] how long the time to plot in the png.

+## TODOs

+- The test dataset is old.
+To replace with new ones (multi-channel) and retest.

+- The classical frontend is already with low power.
+HDC can be combined with the classical frontend, which detects spikes first to save power for HDC.

+- Look for some references works, check their accuracy and hardware performance.

+- Classical algorithms can achieve >97% accuracy, but HDC can only get >80%.
+The accuracy gap is to be fixed.